overhide/overhide-ethereum/README.md

 `npm config set overhide-ethereum:DEBUG "overhide-ethereum:*,-overhide-ethereum:is-signature-valid:txs,-overhide-ethereum:get-transactions:txs"`

-# Keyv Datastore

-We use [keyv](https://github.com/lukechilds/keyv) for key-value access for metadata.
-The data store itself could be Redis, Mongo, MySql, Postgres, any persistence supported by [keyv](https://github.com/lukechilds/keyv).

-*Keyv* is used for basic authentication user storage.
-If the BASIC_AUTH_ENABLED configuration point is *false*, there is no need to set the *KEYV* configuration points: you can leave *KEYV_URI* and *KEYV_AUTH_NAMESPACE* unset.

-## KEYV_AUTH_NAMESPACE

-The namespace for the storage of basic-auth users is specified using the *KEYV_AUTH_NAMESPACE* configuration point.
-The default value for the namespace is "test_users".

-Keys stored in *KEYV_AUTH_NAMESPACE* are usernames and values are hashed passwords (SHA256 of user's password).

-It is highly recommended to run the development environment with the *KEYV_AUTH_NAMESPACE* configuration point set to the value of "test_users".

-## KEYV_URI

-The *KEYV_URI* configuration point must be correctly configured to run *overhide-ethereum* if BASIC_AUTH_ENABLED is *true*.

-The *./npmrc.sample* default setting of "redis://redis:6379" will work fine if you start your Redis via Docker Compose:

-`npm run compose-dev`

-To inspect your Redis datastore you can use the Redis CLI:

-`npm run rediscli`

-Replace the `<IP>` with your IP.

 # Docker

 The *package.json* contains the following *Docker* scripts:

 * `npm run build` -- build this service into an image
-* `npm run compose-dev` -- compose and start a *for development* image of this service and required Redis: uses the *./.npmrc.dev* configuration for environment.
+* `npm run compose-dev` -- compose and start a *for development* image of this service: uses the *./.npmrc.dev* configuration for environment.
 * `npm run compose-stage` -- compose and start a *staging* image of this service: uses the *./.npmrc.stage* configuration for environment.
 * `npm run compose-prod` -- compose and start a *production* image of this service: uses the *./.npmrc.prod* configuration for environment.
-* `npm run rediscli` -- start Redis CLI to look at Redis container

 > ## Using *docker-machine* in *VirtualBox*
 >